-Subject to and in accordance with Curtin University’s Rule 10: Degree of Doctor by Research [.pdf – 332kB], a Doctor of Philosophy (PhD) degree shall be awarded for a thesis as defined in the Rules or a combination of a thesis and coursework in which the coursework component does not exceed one-third of the total doctoral degree program.
+Subject to and in accordance with Curtin University’s Rule No. 10 Made Pursuant to Statute 12 – Enrolment: Degree of Doctor by Research, a Doctor of Philosophy (PhD) degree shall be awarded for a thesis as defined in the Rules or a combination of a thesis and coursework in which the coursework component does not exceed one-third of the total doctoral degree program.

 In all cases, the thesis must in the opinion of the examiners be a substantial original contribution to the knowledge or understanding of any field of study and demonstrate the capacity of the candidate to conceive, design and carry to completion independent research.